infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 -  It offers many advantages over other forms of care since it permits family relationships to continue, keeps the children within their culture and community, and avoids the anxieties associated with the placement of children with unfamiliar adults and families.

 ### The problem with Kinship care:
-Kinship-based care has been proposed as an alternative to institutional care for orphaned children or children whose parents are unable to care for them.
+#### Unfounded assumptions
-        * Indeed, because it involves blood ties and therefore, it is assumed, is based on a sense of familial loyalty and genuine affection, it is often presented as the preferred alternative over formal, non-kinship-based foster care or adoption
+- Indeed, because it involves blood ties and therefore, it is assumed, is based on a sense of familial loyalty and genuine affection, it is often presented as the preferred alternative over formal, non-kinship-based foster care or adoption
-        * Yet this assumption can lead to a number of dangers.
+- Yet this assumption can lead to a number of dangers.
-            * Evidence has been cited that it leads to less monitoring than formal fostering.
-For example, at SCH, one staff member recounted the case of one girl, formerly under the institution’s care, who was sold into sex slavery by her uncle.
+	- Evidence has been cited that it leads to less monitoring than formal fostering.
-        * By appealing to our sense of family as a safe haven, kinship care appears innocuous, but, as this girl’s experience demonstrates, that is clearly not always the case
-        * As extended families are broken up, and as **financial pressures **make it difficult for people to sustain even their own nuclear families, one must question the extent to which even the most well-meaning extended kin can cope with the burden of taking in a niece, nephew or grandchild with multiple needs such as CLHA that may require even more financial and emotional investment than a healthy child.
+	- As extended families are broken up, and as financial pressures make it difficult for people to sustain even their own nuclear families, one must question the extent to which even the most well-meaning extended kin can cope with the burden of taking in a niece, nephew or grandchild with multiple needs such as CLHA that may require even more financial and emotional investment than a healthy child.
-        * For children with their kins working in agriculture and other daily wage work, kinship care would mean living in a mostly empty house, until aunts and uncles return home from a hard day’s work.
+- For children with their kins working in agriculture and other daily wage work, kinship care would mean living in a mostly empty house, until aunts and uncles return home from a hard day’s work.
-        * The **current indian government scheme,** which gives 700 rupees a month to those caring for CLHA in their homes, can hardly be seen as an effective solution – since in the overwhelming majority of cases, the children’s extended kin are struggling even as the financial burden of caring for the ill child is carried completely by SCH.
+- The **current indian government scheme,** which gives 700 rupees a month to those caring for CLHA in their homes, can hardly be seen as an effective solution – since in the overwhelming majority of cases, the children’s extended kin are struggling even as the financial burden of caring for the ill child is carried completely by SCH.

-        * Problems with grandparent care for vulnerable children:
+#### Problems with grandparent care for vulnerable children:
-            * In ‘From Roots to Roots’, Tolfree reports research in Uganda which “found that behavioural problems were common in grandparent-headed households.”
+- In ‘From Roots to Roots’, Tolfree reports research in Uganda which “found that behavioural problems were common in grandparent-headed households.”
 The study found that children who had a grandparent in their fifties and sixties as a caretaker were “vulnerable to malnutrition and infectious diseases because food production was low and medical care could not be afforded.
-            * A US-based study “found that custodial grandparents have a 50% higher chance of having a daily activity limitation.
+- A US-based study “found that custodial grandparents have a 50% higher chance of having a daily activity limitation.
 They report lower satisfaction with their own health and rate their health status lower than do non-custodial grandparents
-            * SCH runs an outreach programme in Kolar in collaboration with ‘Sisters of Precious Blood’ – a faith-based Community Care Centre.
+- SCH runs an outreach programme in Kolar in collaboration with ‘Sisters of Precious Blood’ – a faith-based Community Care Centre.
 One nurse working in the outreach programme explained to this author that ART adherence is often more challenging when it comes to CLHA living in grandparent-headed households.
 The tendency for grandparents to forget, or to insist on giving children herbal medicines which interfere with the ART medication is a serious concern which she says she and the other staff members at ‘Sisters of Precious Blood’ often find themselves battling with.

 ## Sponsorship
 - Sponsorship is providing of additional financial support to families who are unable to meet educational and other needs of their children, due to a number of reasons.